dfeehan/aggregation-code-release/readme.txt

 Data:

 In order to download the data used in this code, you will need to create an account with the [US Mortality Database](https://usa.mortality.org/).
 This is free to do: open up the US Mortality Database homepage and click on the 'New user' link on the left-hand side of the page.
 When you run `replication.Rmd`, you will be asked to input your username and password, and the script will download the data for you.
-The format of the downloaded data files is described [on the USMD website](https://usa.mortality.org/notes.php).
+The format of the downloaded data files is described [on the USMD website](https://usa.mortality.org/notes.php), and part of that website has been copied and pasted into the file [USMD_description.md](USMD_description.md).

+The User's Agreement for the US Mortality Database can be found at [https://usa.mortality.org/agreement.php](https://usa.mortality.org/agreement.php).

+Our analysis uses the lifetables for males, females, and for both sexes for all 50 US states plus Washington, D.C. in 2015.
+This is a total of 16,983 records.

 Output: